 Granny pods come with numerous benefits.
 Firstly, your elderly parents will be near you.
 It will be possible to regularly monitor their safety and health, and also provide them with support and assistance whenever necessary.
 One of the greatest advantages is certainly being able to provide your loved ones with the companionship they probably lack so much at the moment.

 Although building a granny pod is certainly a genuine investment, it will undoubtedly pay off in the long run.
-Having your parents live in a nursery home or an assisting facility costs significantly more if it is a permanent solution.
+Having your parents live in a nursing home or an assisting facility costs significantly more if it is a permanent solution.
 Monthly expenses in these facilities equal anything between $5,000 and $7,000.
 It does not take many calculations to realize which of the options is financially more favorable.

 Granny pods change the sales potential of your property as its value considerably increases.
 Investing in the construction of an ADU guarantees a higher price once you decide to sell your property.

-Finally, in time, these granny pods can easily be turned into an Airbnb rental and be an excellent return on the investment.
+Finally, in time, granny pods can easily be turned into an Airbnb rental and be an excellent return on the investment.

 The Cons of Granny Pods